 So, if you got the password right, the lights on the router are flashing, and your device’s Wi-Fi seems to work fine, what could be the problem?

-For example, many home appliances like baby monitors and sound systems use 2.4 GHz frequency but not all Wi-Fi routers may provide or use it by default.
+For example, many home devices like baby monitors and sound systems use 2.4 GHz frequency and won’t connect to 5GHz.
+Not all WiFi routers provide 2.4 by default.

 Let’s learn how you can check this and change it if needed: